Installing the OpenVPN Client Configuration Manually¶

 After installing OpenVPN, copy the certificates to the client and create the client configuration file.

 Three files from the firewall are needed for each client: the CA certificate, the client certificate, and the client key.
-A fourth file, the TLS key, is only required if the server was configured for TLS authentication.
+The configuration may require a fourth file, the TLS key, if the server is configured for TLS authentication.

-Export the CA certificate from System Cert > Manager on the CAs tab, save this as
+• Export the CA certificate from System Cert > Manager on the CAs tab, save this as ca.crt

-Export the client certificate and key as described in Local Users, save these as
+• Export the client certificate and key as described in Local Database, save these as username.crt and username.key

 After copying the certificates to the client, the OpenVPN client configuration file must be created.
 This can be done with any plain text file editor such as Notepad on Windows.
 The following shows the options most frequently used: